psmay/stepmania/src/arch/InputHandler/InputHandler_SextetStream.md

 Explanation
 -----------

-These drivers accept button inputs encoded as SextetStream packets (see `src/Sextets/SextetStream.md`) from some other process over an input stream.
+Each of this set of drivers accepts button inputs encoded as SextetStream packets (see `src/Sextets/SextetStream.md` for general info) from some other process over an input stream.

 Available drivers
 -----------------